nchern/notelog/README.md

 As of now you have to add it manually using standard `git remote add ...`

 ## Roadmap
+ - [ ] conflict-free instant note taking from commandline:
+        when a note is open in editor and one tries to add an instant note, editor could override amended note
  - [ ] add more description for `contrib` scripts
  - [ ] (?) in-note macros:
    - [ ] when adding lines, format them according to a given template